 The Digital Backbone

-India's digital public infrastructure—collectively known as the "India Stack"—is arguably the most transformative economic policy of the 21st century.
+India's digital public infrastructure—collectively known as the "India Stack"—is arguably the most significant economic policy of the 21st century.
 Built on three pillars, it has fundamentally changed how business is conducted:

 Aadhaar